extrabacon/xlrd-parser/README.md

 ## Features

 + Much faster and more memory efficient than most alternatives
-+ Uses child processes for parallelization
++ Uses child processes for isolation and parallelization (will not leak your Node process)
++ Can stream large files (tested with 250K+ rows)
 + Support for both XLS and XLSX formats
 + Can read multiple sheets
 + Can load data selectively
-+ Can stream large files (tested with 250K+ rows)
 + Accurate parsing of Javascript objects, including strings, numbers, dates, booleans and errors

 ## Limitations